-\section{Introduction}
+\subsection{Introduction:}

-As a microscopic view, crystal structure and collective dynamics of lattice (phonon vibration) have an important role on dielectric polarization and the possibility of ferroelectric (FE)\nomenclature{FE}{Ferroelectric} phase transitions\cite{Polariz,DisplaciveFE}.
-In this work we have implemented the quasi $TE_{m,1,1}$ (transverse electric) and quasi $TM_{m,1,1}$ (transverse magnetic) modes of microwave dielectric resonanator\cite{WG,LeFloch,Krupka,Krupka1,Konopka} as a probing tool to monitor crystal asymmetry and such a FE phase transition with respect to temperature.
-Phonon quasi-harmonic approximation allows the analysis of crystal asymmetry and phase transitions as a simple perturbation theory.
-Any asymmetry in the crystal lattice changes the line width and on resonance transmission of the resonance modes, and hence forms a sensitive measurement while continuous cooling.
-We measured the phase transition temperature and structural asymmetry of a white opaque $SrTiO_3~(STO)$ cylindrical crystal\cite{Anna} specimen using this process.
-The asymmetry in the crystal unit due to soft mode phonons, which create a dielectric anomaly in macroscopic state contributing to imaginary part of relative permittivity\cite{DisplaciveFE,SoftMode}, and immediately changes the observable quantities like Q-factor, transmission or frequency shift with respect to temperature.
-Hence the excited dielectric resonance mode in the microwave regime acts as a frequency transducer of a conversion of the change of the lattice structure of the crystal into the most precise physical and measurable quantity which is frequency, thus works as a powerful sensitive tool for monitoring the nature of structural asymmetry of crystal unit and phase transitions\cite{AC1}.\
+As a microscopic view, crystal structure and collective dynamics of lattice (phonon vibration) have an important role on the dielectric polarization and the possibility of ferroelectric (FE)\nomenclature{FE}{Ferroelectric} phase transitions\cite{Polariz,DisplaciveFE}.
+In this work we implemented a probing process using the quasi $TE_{m,1,1}$ (transverse electric) and quasi $TM_{m,1,1}$ (transverse magnetic) dielectric resonance microwave modes\cite{WG,LeFloch,Krupka,Krupka1,Konopka} to monitor dielectric resonator crystal structure asymmetry and such a FE phase transition with respect to temperature.
+The excited dielectric resonance modes are calculated as a solution of Bessel function with indices $(m,n,l)$ of $TE_{m,n,l}$ and $TM_{m,n,l}$ modes as m for azimuthal variation, n for radial variation and l for axial variation.
+The fact that the phonon quasi-harmonic approximation allows the analysis in a simple perturbation theory.
+Any change in the crystal lattice changes the line width of the modes, hence, is being monitored in the continuous cooling.
+We measured the phase transition temperature and structural changes of a white opaque $SrTiO_3~(STO)$ crystal\cite{Anna} specimen using this process.
+The asymmetry in the crystal unit due to soft mode phonons, which create a dielectric anomaly in macroscopic state contributing to imaginary part of relative permittivity\cite{DisplaciveFE} and immediately changes the observable quantities like Q-factor, transmission or frequency shift with respect to temperature.
+Hence the excited dielectric resonance mode in the microwave regime acts as a frequency transducer of a conversion of the change of the lattice structure of the crystal into the most precise physical and measurable quantity which is frequency, thus works as a powerful sensitive tool for monitoring the nature of structural asymmetry of crystal unit and phase transitions.\